Take Control of Your Business Processes

 When you start asking why certain steps exist within a process, the answer is often one that parents are familiar with – “It’s not mine!”
 In business process analysis that normally translates to “I didn’t create the process; I just follow it.”

-• How is what I am doing supporting the organisation’s objectives?
+• Alignment with Objectives: How does what I’m doing support the organisation’s objectives?

-• What tools and information do I need to complete this task quickly and accurately?
+• Resource Requirements: What tools and information are necessary to execute this task swiftly and accurately?

 ----^----